What to do if you have tested positive for COVID-19

 - If you can, use a separate bathroom from the rest of the household - if this is not possible try and use the bathroom after everyone else and

 - Regularly clean frequently touched surfaces, such as door handles and remote controls, and shared areas such as kitchens and bathrooms

 Leaving the house when positive

-If you test positive for COVID-19, you are strongly advised to stay at home and away from others until 48 hours after your main symptoms have stopped.
-If you do need to leave your home while you are still symptomatic, you should take the following steps to reduce the chance of passing on the infection to others:
+If you test positive for COVID-19, you are strongly advised to stay at home and away from others until you have a negative LFD test result or until 5 days after the day of your first positive result.
+If you do need to leave your home, you should take the following steps to reduce the chance of passing on the infection to others: